Skatteetaten/mva-meldingen/docs/english/idportenauthentication/index.md

 When the authentication process starts, the user must be taken from the application to the login page at ID-Porten.
 And when the login is successful, the user is redirected back to the application.

-This is accomplished by including "redirect_uri" in the parameters used to open a browser with ID-porten login.
-The redirect_uri is sent as parameter ** MUST ** be present in the list of Gyldig(e) redirect uri-er in the Integration.
+This is accomplished by including `redirect_uri` in the parameters used to open a browser with ID-porten login.
+The `redirect_uri` is sent as parameter **MUST** be present in the list of Gyldig(e) redirect uri-er in the Integration.

 The application depends on having an endpoint that can process requests to the redirect_uri.